 2 days | below average difficulty 23 km | ↑↓ 900 m

-A high-altitude lake on the Abul-Samsari Range, elevation ~2565 m, surrounded by volcanic terrain.
+A high-altitude lake on the Abul-Samsari Range at ~2565 m, surrounded by volcanic landscapes.

 Shoda Mountain and Lake

-This massive mountain is visible from almost anywhere in Racha.
-The lake nearby is small, but the spot is famous for its panoramic views of the Greater Caucasus Range.
+A massive peak visible from almost anywhere in Racha.
+The lake nearby is small, but the spot is all about those epic panoramic views of the Greater Caucasus Range.

 Martoti Lake

-People often call it the "wandering" lake—the terrain and fog can make it tricky to find.
+People often call it the "wandering lake" — the terrain and fog can make it a real challenge to find.

-The highlight of Lagodekhi National Park.
+The signature trek of Lagodekhi National Park.
 It sits right on the border with Dagestan.
-The best part?
-The wild shift from subtropical forests at the base to alpine meadows at the top.
+The highlight is the dramatic shift in climate zones: from subtropics at the base to alpine meadows at the top.

 A hike with a steep climb.
-But at the top, a "mirror" awaits, reflecting the snowy peaks of the Caucasus.
+But at the top, a "mirror" awaits, reflecting the snow-capped peaks of the Caucasus.

-Hiking in Georgia — means you don't have to travel far to reach the mountains.
-In just a couple of hours, you can be where the Caucasus is at your feet, pines tower over your head, and the air is like a blank slate.
+Hiking in Georgia means you don't have to travel far to find yourself in the mountains.
+In just a couple of hours, you can reach spots where the Caucasus is at your feet, pines tower over your head, and the air feels like a fresh start.

-Here are the best routes:walks near Tbilisi, hikes in Kazbegi, trekking through Svaneti, Borjomi, and Kakheti, mountain trails in Samtskhe-Javakheti.
-Easy day hikes, overnight trips, family routes, and adventures for those who want to feel the real wild.
+We've gathered the best routes here: walks near Tbilisi, hikes in Kazbegi, trekking through Svaneti, Borjomi, and Kakheti, and mountain trails in Samtskhe-Javakheti.
+Easy day hikes, overnight trips, family-friendly routes, and adventures for those who want to feel the real wild.